Artist Profiles: Bassekou Kouyate

 Bassekou Kouyate – Photo by Robin Chanda

 Bassekou Kouyate is one of the true masters of the ngoni, an ancient traditional lute found throughout West Africa, and he has collaborated with many musicians in and outside of Mali.
 He played in the Symmetric trio alongside Toumani Diabate (kora) and Keletigui Diabate (balafon).
 He was part of Taj Mahal’s and Toumani Diabate’s Kulanjan project, as well as being one of the key musicians on Ali Farka Toure’s posthumous album Savane which was released July 2006.
-He also toured with Ali Farka Toure before Toure passed away, leaving a lasting impression on the audience as the band’s solo ngoni player.
+Furthermore, he also toured with Ali Farka Touré before Toure passed away, leaving a lasting impression on the audience as the band’s solo ngoni player.

-Bassekou moved to Bamako when he was 19 years old where he met the young Toumani Diabate.
-By the late 1980s Bassekou was part of Toumani’s trio and they recorded their first albums together, Songhai and Djelika.
+Bassekou moved to Bamako when he was 19 years old, where he met the young Toumani Diabate.
+By the late 1980s Bassekou was part of Toumani’s trio, and they recorded their first albums together, Songhai and Djelika.

 Bassekou married the singer Ami Sacko (the so-called ‘Tina Turner of Mali’) and they have been in high demand for the traditional Sunday wedding parties that happen in the streets of Bamako.
 Bassekou now has his own band, Ngoni ba (meaning ‘the big ngoni’), Mali’s first ngoni quartet.